garyfleming/product-engineering/product-engineering.md

 * Explicit || Tacit

 ^ I'm going to go into this in more detail very soon, but the power dynamics (explicit and tacit) are probably the biggest driver of harmony and disharmony.
-^ Consider the many dimensions
+^ Consider the many ways that upsetting these balances causes issues ^ TODO expand

 ---